xatsai/100hire-test/playbook.md

 ## Recommendations

 ### 1. Stop writing just to rank on Google.
-Start writing so the content can be easily picked up, understood, and used by AI systems in small chunks.
+Start writing so that content can be easily picked up, understood, and used by AI systems in small chunks.

 #### Make every section of the content work on its own.
 AI doesn’t read the page from top to bottom, it pulls out small pieces to answer specific questions.
 If a paragraph only makes sense with extra context, it may be ignored.
-Write each H2 section like it’s the only thing the user will see.
+Write each H2 section as if it’s the only thing the user will see.
 Start with a clear heading, give a direct answer right away, and make sure the explanation is complete on its own.

 Sources:
 Ahrefs – https://ahrefs.com/blog/how-to-rank-in-ai-overviews/ : 20-01-2026